dzjose/pf_blog/workedproblem3.markdown

 `5) Prove that √3 is irrational.`
 ---

-Assume, for a contradiction that square root of 3 = p/q Where p/q have no common divisors.
-Then 3 = p^2/q^2
-3q^2 = p^2  Thus p^2 is divisible by 3.
-Then p is divisible by 3 because 3 is prime.
-Thus p=3k for some number.
-3q^2 = 3k^2
-3q^2 = 9k^2
-q^2 = 3k^2  Thus q^2 is divisible by 3.
-Then q us divisible by 3 because 3 is prime.
-Thus p and q are divisible by 3, which is a contradiction because p and q have no common divisors.
-Thus square root of 3 is irrational.
+Assume, for a contradiction that √3 = p/q.
+Where p/q has no common divisors.
+Then get rid of the square root and you end up with 3 = p^2/q^2.
+Then by reducing the fraction you end up with 3q^2 =p^2.
+Thus p^2 is odd, and as such p is odd.
+So p = 3k for some integer k, so p^2 = 3k^2.
+We then end up having 3q^2 = 9k^2, by further simplifying we then have q^2 = 3k^2.
+Lastly, q^2 is odd and as such since p is also odd we can see that p/q has no common divisors.
+Thus √3 is irrational.